The Fluorescent Veil: A Stealthy and Effective Physical Adversarial Patch Against Traffic Sign Recognition: Introduction

 \section{Introduction}

 Traffic sign recognition (TSR) plays a pivotal role in autonomous driving by visually detecting and classifying traffic signs to ensure driving safety under various road situations.
 However, most TSR systems were built atop machine-learning models that are inherently suspected and also shown to be subject to adversarial attacks~\cite{ilyas2019adversarial, zhang2020understanding}, making TSR systems work incorrectly.
 In particular, these attacks were launched by using adversarial examples (AEs) to introduce subtle perturbations to normal images, and these perturbations could deceive the underlying machine-learning model into making incorrect detection and classification.
-Numerous efforts have been devoted to investigating AEs in TSR systems, and recent focus has shifted from the digital domain \cite{szegedy2013intriguing, goodfellow2014explaining, carlini2017towards, su2019one} to the physical domain \cite{tu2020physically, kong2020physgan, sayles2021invisible, wang2023does,yan2022rolling, sato2024invisible,yakura2018robust, kurakin2018adversarial,eykholt2018robust, song2018physical, liu2019perceptual, lovisotto2021slap}, most of which leverage light signals (e.g., \cite{yan2022rolling, sato2024invisible}), sound signals (e.g., \cite{yakura2018robust, kurakin2018adversarial}), and adversarial patches (e.g., \cite{eykholt2018robust, song2018physical, liu2019perceptual, lovisotto2021slap}). \looseness=-1
+Numerous efforts have been devoted to investigating AEs in TSR systems, and recent focus has shifted from the digital domain \cite{goodfellow2014explaining, carlini2017towards, su2019one} to the physical domain \cite{tu2020physically, sayles2021invisible, yan2022rolling, wang2023does, sato2024invisible}.
+These adversarial attacks target either cameras or traffic signs.
+Since attacks on cameras involove the impractical requirement of physically accessing the target vehicle, we focuse on adversarial attacks targeting traffic signs. \looseness=-1

-Among recently revealed physical AEs, adversarial patches appear to be the most ``notorious'' one due to their cost-efficiency and high attack effectiveness.
-For example, these physical adversarial patches were achieved by applying conspicuous stickers \cite{eykholt2018robust, song2018physical, liu2019perceptual} or printed perturbations \cite{yang2020targeted, ye2021patch, jia2022fooling, wei2022adversarial} to traffic signs, which are easy to deploy with low cost.
-Moreover, some patches were even generated by simulating natural phenomena, such as shadows \cite{zhong2022shadows} or raindrops \cite{liu2023adversarial}, to make these patches more stealthy and hard to notice.